Northern State Parkway: Solutions

-In May 1929, the opposition remaining in Nassau County (Wheatley Hills) released a statement that the Nassau County Citizens Committee (NCCC) had been organized to cooperate with the town of Oyster Bay, Nassau County and state authorities for the development of the county.
-The committee would also oppose any projects which would damage a section of the county.
-The new committee declared they would fight the Northern State Parkway alignment on the argument that "it is uneconomic, unnecessarily destructive and contrary to the public interest."
-The committee also stated that the LISPC had given propaganda that had drastically overstated the amount of land acquired, and it was actually only under 20% in Nassau County.
-The disputed documents also stated that the majority of landowners in Nassau County actually support the project, which they claimed was untrue.
-On June 9, the committee hired C. F. Stewart as its executive secretary.
-Stewart, an attorney and civic worker from Woodmere to help fight the project and help design other civic activities.
+In May 1929, the remaining opposition in Nassau County (Wheatley Hills) released a statement, stating that the Nassau County Citizens Committee had been organized to cooperate with the Town of Oyster Bay, Nassau County, and New York for the development of the county; the committee also stated that it would oppose any projects which would damage part of the county.
+The NCCC announced that they would fight the Northern State Parkway alignment, due to it being "uneconomic, unnecessarily destructive and contrary to the public interest."
+The committee also stated that the LISPC had given propaganda overstating the amount of land acquired, and that less than 20% of it was in Nassau County.
+The disputed documents also stated that the majority of landowners in Nassau County actually supported the project, which they claimed was false.
+On June 9, the committee hired C. F. Stewart, of Woodmere, as its executive secretary, to help fight the project and help design other civic activities.

-Behind the scenes, Clark had discovered that Moses had made a deal with Otto Hermann Kahn to realign the Northern State around his private golf course.
+Behind the scenes, Clark had discovered that Moses had made a deal with Otto Hermann Kahn to realign the Northern State Parkway around his private golf course.
 Clark forwarded his discovery to Hutchinson and Hewitt, who in turn, demanded the payment sources for all purchases of private property.
 They also requested the information if any alignment was to cross through the route of a donor and was it changed after the gift.
 Moses denied the accusations made by Hewitt and Hutchinson, but soon admitted to Roosevelt that he had accepted $10,000 (1929 USD) to shift the route but said the shift was to satisfy the objections of local landowners who refused to accept the alignment in Dix Hills.
 Roosevelt originally wanted to support the alignment through Wheatley Hills, but once Clark threatened to expose the disclosure to the public, he relented.
 On October 23, 1929, Clark told Roosevelt that the citizens were sick of Moses, who they claimed "refused to compromise" and was "highly insulting".
 Roosevelt wasted no time coming up with a compromise to make the route have an abrupt turn at Glen Cove Road in Wheatley Hills.